fyngyrz/slacker/README.md

 If you decide to turn on debugging \(see the options at the top of the source code\), `slacking.py` can record various things to a file called `slacking.txt` in the directory set by the WWRITE config variable.
-There are four operating modes; normal, logging on, act-as-BOT, and logging + act-as-BOT.
+There are four operating modes; normal, logging on, act-as-slash-command, and logging on + act-as-slash-command.

 If find you need to debug something, you might consider submitting any changes you think are required back to the repo so I can improve